Foster Care & Adoption

 P: 331.276.5078

-HOW FOSTER CARE WORKS
+HOW IT WORKS

-To match youth with unrelated, licensed foster parents, the intake team collaborates with licensing and case management teams about a referred youth and discuss available matches.
-When a match is found, the youth is presented to a family.
-A “match” between a youth and a prospective foster parent family is based on family’s preferences (for age, needs, abilities), parent skills, and parent strengths.
-If the prospective foster parent is interested in pursuing a match for potential placement into their home, increased contact starting with an introduction to more extended in person contacts occurs until the move-in date.
-If, throughout this process, that the match is determine to not be a fit, this process starts over with another identified family within program or as identified by other foster care agencies.
-Currently, most youth served in program reside with relative caregivers and/or enter the program already placed with a non-related provider.
+If the prospective foster parent is interested in a potential placement in their home, we steadily increase contact between the youth and the prospective family, starting with an introduction to more extended in-person visits until the move-in date.
+If, throughout this process, the match is determined to not be a fit, this process starts over with another identified family within program or as identified by other foster care agencies.
+Currently, most youth served in Little City’s Foster Care & Adoption program reside with relative caregivers and/or enter the program already placed with a non-related provider.

 What We Do